euclidity/transform-2020-ray/README.md

 In the meantime there are a few things to read and a draft conda environment that you can get setup and maybe iron out any issues ahead of time.

+## What you'll need

+This is the tutorial's maiden voyage.
+It was developed mostly on macos and then moved across to unbuntu with minimum fuss and has been test driven on those two platforms.
+It has not been tested in windows although it should work if you have a functioning anaconda environment.

 ### What to expect during the tutorial

-Ray and it's libraries are meant for implementing scalable ML, that means big problems, big dataset an/or big models.
+Ray and it's libraries are meant for implementing scalable ML, that means big problems, big dataset an/or big models or does it?!

 Ray is beautiful in that is speeds up small things too, and let's you start small and scale later with minimal code change.